 The nature of our work means we are required to process personal data quickly, confidentially and often without reference to the data subject.
 Accordingly, we process such data in accordance with the Data Protection Laws, regularly using our legitimate interest where it is not possible or feasible to speak directly with the data subject.
 Beyond this, we will seek consent in the circumstances explained later in this policy document.

-We collect information from candidates directly when you upload your CV or resume into our candidate portal or when you send this to us via email or post.
+We collect information from candidates directly when you upload send us your CV or resume via email or post.
 We also collect information from you when you speak with an Odgers Berndtson Denmark employee in any office around the world.